 - Staff trained to act in case of suspected cases with specific COVID-19 emergency protocols and procedures to follow

-- Mandatory wearing of protective clothing as they perform their duties (including face mask, shield and apron)
+- Mandatory wearing of protective clothing as they perform their duties (including face-masks, gloves, etc)

 - Monitoring of staff well-being through daily temperature checks